Useful-Software-Solutions-Ltd/ajs-directive-test/readme.md

-directive with no template just link function ajsDirective1.spec.ts: directive with external template binding testing ajsDirective2.spec.ts: testing code in a link function with injected service directive with external template binding testing ng-show dynamic template
+directive with no template just link function ajsDirective1.spec.ts: directive with external template binding testing ajsDirective2.spec.ts: testing code in a link function with injected service ajsDirective3.spec.ts: testing an attribute directive that listens for a $rootScope event directive with external template binding testing ng-show dynamic template